 After estimating future urbanization of irrigated land, the values were redistributed by Water District.
 GIS data was used to determine the current irrigated acres in each county by water district in each study basin; many counties have irrigated acreage located in more than one Water District.
 The percent of total irrigated acres in each Water District was computed for each county.
-This percentage or ratio was then multiplied by the low/high urbanized acres in each county to estimate the amount of acres that would be lost to urbanization in each Water District.
+This percentage or ratio was then multiplied by the low/high urbanized acres in each Water District.